 Fun Facts

-Here are a couple of fun facts about some of the vehicles here at the museum
+Here are a couple of interesting tidbits about vehicles here at the museum

 Ford Model T